 If you are looking for the best cataract surgeons in Schuylkill County, PA, we invite you to review the impeccable skills and credentials of the cataract specialists at Eye Consultants of Pennsylvania.

-We are the leading ophthalmology practice in the region, with four convenient locations in Pottsville, Wyomissing, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Pottsville, Wyomissing, Pottstown, Lebanon, and Blandon.
 All of our doctors are board certified by the American Board of Ophthalmology.
 They utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.

 What is a Cataract?